Nishaanchi: Reception

 Sana Farzeen of India Today rated it 3/5 stars and said that "Anurag Kashyap's 'Nishaanchi' offers a colourful mix of drama, humour and strong performances.
 The film's overindulgence and familiar tropes may divide audiences, but a sequel promises more twists."
 Mayur Sanap of Rediff.com gave it 3 stars out of 5 and noted that "While Nishaanchi is not a homerun for Anurag Kashyap, there's enough joy in this audience pleaser."
 Nandini Ramnath of Scroll.in stated that "The movie has its share of wild moments, cheeky comedy and meta-asides about the influence of popular Hindi cinema.
 Nishaanchi benefits hugely from Kashyap’s talent for pushing actors to realise their full potential."

-Shubham Kulkarni of OTT Play rated it 3/5 stars and said that "Anurag Kashyap revisits gangsters and the heartland — but not as sharply as Gangs of Wasseypur.
+Shubham Kulkarni of OTTPlay rated it 3/5 stars and said that "Anurag Kashyap revisits gangsters and the heartland — but not as sharply as Gangs of Wasseypur.
 The sparks are there, the setup is solid, but Part 1 barely scratches its full potential."
 Devesh Sharma of Filmfare gave it 3.5 stars and commented that "Nishaanchi is pure Salim-Javed drama.
-Newcomer Aaishvary Thackeray impresses in a double role."Bollywood Hungama rated it 3/5 stars and said that "NISHAANCHI is a gritty, engaging ride that reaffirms Anurag Kashyap’s knack for blending crime, drama, and dark humour into a compelling narrative."
+Newcomer Aaishvary Thackeray impresses in a double role."
+Critic based at Bollywood Hungama rated it 3/5 stars and said that "Nishaanchi is a gritty, engaging ride that reaffirms Anurag Kashyap’s knack for blending crime, drama, and dark humour into a compelling narrative."

-Subhash K Jha writing for News 24 gave it 4 stars out of 5 and writes in his review that "Anurag Kashyap never fails to tell it like it is.
+Subhash K. Jha writing for News 24 gave it 4 stars out of 5 and writes in his review that "Anurag Kashyap never fails to tell it like it is.
 His new film Nishaanchi—a delightful melange of brutality and tenderness—opens with a bank robbery and concludes with one of the characters feeling frightfully betrayed and compromised."
-Titas Chowdhury of News 18 also gave 4 stars out of 5 and said that "Anurag Kashyap's Nishaanchi is wildly chaotic but there’s a method to this madness.
+Titas Chowdhury of News18 also gave 4 stars out of 5 and said that "Anurag Kashyap's Nishaanchi is wildly chaotic but there’s a method to this madness.
 It’s earthy, unapologetically bizarre and revels in its maximalism.
 Monika Panwar stands out."
 Ganesh Aaglave of Firstpost rated it 3/5 stars and said that "With the non-linear editing and storytelling, rustic set-up and desi dialogues, Nishaanchi beautifully unfolds as a revenge crime drama with a musical touch."

 Sequel

-A sequel titled Nishaanchi 2 was released directly on Amazon Prime Video.
+A sequel titled Nishaanchi Part 2 was released directly on Amazon Prime Video on 14 November 2025, along with the first part.